-The challenge in this space is to provide translation that is ‘on trend’, error free and makes best use of all the previously translated material, which helps to dramatically lower the unit cost per word to translate.
+The challenge in this space is to provide translation that is ‘on trend’, error-free and makes the best use of all the previously translated material, which helps to dramatically lower the unit cost per word to translate.
 When we reviewed the existing translation solution we found that the translation was being stored on a shared excel sheet in head office.

 - Proof the existing translation memory (i.e. the xls file) and amend

 - Convert the excel file to a dataset

 - Put a web front end on it, make it searchable

 - Link it to our memoQ server and update it using professional translators